Rkhan93/Weather-Dashboard/README.md

 # Weather-Dashboard !

 # Summary
-In this project a weather dashboard was created using a third-party API that will run in the browser and feature dynamically updated HTML and CSS.
+In this project a weather dashboard was created using a third-party API (OpenWeather API) that will run in the browser and feature dynamically updated HTML and CSS.

 # User Story:
 AS A traveler